Treatment of ankle instability and post-sprain stiffness

 Management of ankle instabilities with the Allyane method

-• In the rehabilitation phase of an external ankle sprain: it accelerates management by rapidly regaining optimal contraction of the fibulars.
+• in the rehabilitation phase of an external ankle sprain: it speeds up patient care, helping them to rapidly regain optimal fibular contraction and correct dysfunctional motor patterns;

-• In the reathletisation phase, it allows for the optimisation of functional movements (jumping, running, etc.) as well as sporting movements.
+• in the reathletization phase: it helps to optimize functional movements (jumping, running), as well as sporting movements.

-• It is above all a solution for the management of chronic ankle instability which cannot evolve after one year, by allowing work on the motor inhibitions of central origin.
+Above all, the Allyane method is an ideal solution for the management of chronic ankle instabilities that fail to progress after a year, notably by working on motor inhibitions of central origin.

 You suffer from ankle instability and would you like to benefit from an Allyane session?